 Welcome to the Frank H. Harrison Middle School.
-We open our doors for the 27th year on September 8th and welcome back approximately 563 students, their parents, and 72 staff.
-The Harrison Middle School, nestled in a crow rookery and wetlands, is home to Yarmouth's fifth through eighth graders.
-As a middle school, we place concentrated effort and support on the academic, social, emotional, and physical well being of our students.
+We open our doors for the 30th year on September 6th and welcome back approximately 385 students, their parents, and 52 staff.
+The Harrison Middle School, nestled in a crow rookery and wetlands, is home to Yarmouth's sixth through eighth-graders.
+As a middle school, we place concentrated effort and support on the academic, social, emotional, and physical well-being of our students.
 We assure parents that each child will be safe, challenged, know more than one adult well, and have regular communication about their child's progress and school events.
-As a continuous learning organization, we value parental feedback when we are doing our job well, as well as, when we need to improve.
-The teamwork between students, parents, and the school help us to achieve the extraordinary.
+As a continuous learning organization, we value parental feedback when we are doing our job well, as well as when we need to improve.
+The teamwork between students, parents, and the school, helps us achieve the extraordinary.

 The core subjects include language arts, mathematics, science, and social studies.
-The exploratory program includes art, band, chorus, general music, health science, modern language, physical education and STEAM.
-Students also have the opportunity to select from a varied menu of extracurricular activities such as drama, math team, yearbook, student leadership team, and a well-rounded athletic program.
+The exploratory program includes art, band, chorus, general music, health science, modern language, physical education, and STEAM.
+Students also have the opportunity to select from a varied menu of extracurricular activities such as drama, math team, yearbook, student leadership team, Civil Rights Team, chess club, speech and debate, and a well-rounded athletic program.

 In September of 1992, the Frank H. Harrison Middle School opened its doors to students and staff.
 The Building Committee demonstrated the perseverance and genuine willingness to compromise and collaborate in order to make this project a reality.
 The Committee included Joy Aherns, Chairperson, W. Kenneth Anderson, Douglas S. Carr, Jamie A. LeBlanc, William E. Miles, Jr., Ashely B. Richards, Jr., Bruce E. Soule, Warren M. Turner, Guy J. Vigue, and Lisa F. Williams.
 The building was designed by Terrien Architects and built by the Sheridan Corporation for $8,000,000.